e-w-davis/e-w-davis/README.md

 When I'm not behind my computer, I'm probably at my jewelry bench, creating unique jewelry for the business I've run on the side since 2015.

-If you want to take a look at some of my jewelry, check out my work on instagram: @its_the_dEWDs_jewelry or visit my <a href="http://www.thedewd.com">personal website</a>.
+If you want to take a look at some of my jewelry, check out my work, visit my <a href="http://www.thedewd.com">personal website</a>.

 Thanks for checking out my page, please don't hesitate to connect with me on either or both of the options below!